robotframework/pygmentslexer/README.rst

 Example
 -------

-The example below ought to be highlighted using Pygments and this lexer:
+The `<example.robot>`_ file as well as the embedded example below ought to be highlighted using Pygments and this lexer.
+At least the latter has been sometimes broken, most likely do to issues in reStructuredText support on BitBucket.

 .. code:: robotframework